Best Homemade Vanilla Pudding Recipe

 Once the pudding is cold scoop into serving cups and serve cold.

-Serve homemade the pudding as-is for a quick snack or simple dessert.
+Serve homemade pudding as-is for a quick snack or simple dessert.
 For a treat that’s more on the fancy side, garnish with whipped cream and vanilla wafers.

 This is also a fabulous recipe to make vanilla pudding from scratch to use in cakes and pies!
 It’s great for Layered Banana Pudding Cake and Banana Pudding Milkshakes, Magic Chocolate Eclair Cake, or any dessert that calls for homemade or instant pudding.